-Windows on all levels of the street facing units provide for visual overlook onto Okanagan Avenue and the public realm.
-All units have windows looking over the amenity yard areas on all sides of the buildings.
+Windows on the street facing unit provides for visual overlook onto Government Street and the public realm.
+All units have windows looking over the drive aisle and over the amenity yard areas on all sides of the buildings.

 Landscape Architecture